 Magna cum laude in Political Science

-Regulatory Defense - Mr. Roth regularly represents clients before federal and state regulatory authorities.
-He assists clients in responding to individual complaints, inquiries, investigations, subpoenas and Civil Investigative Demands, and negotiates settlements with regulatory bodies.
+Last, Marc represents clients before federal and state regulatory authorities by responding to complaints, inquiries, investigations, subpoenas and civil investigative demands, and negotiating settlements with such bodies.

 Sr. Director Legal-IP